AltruisticCraftLab/theme-cli/README.md

 # theme-cli

-Just enter the following command to download and extract the social svgs and components in the terminal.
+Just enter the following command in the terminal -- to download and extract the theme files.
 Happy coding! 🚀🚀🚀

 ```bash
 bunx AltruisticCraftLab/theme-cli theme